FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_advanced_routing_best_practices/c_st_chain_of_route_execution.md

 The uploaded file triggers Route 1 and Route 2 in the specified order.
 The execution of Route 1 compresses the original file and routes the transformed (compressed) file to an account for publishing.
 The execution of Route 2 compresses the original file, PGP encrypts the compressed file, and routes the transformed (compressed and PGP encrypted) file to a partner transfer site.

 Each route works with a copy of the original file.
 During the route execution the copy of the original file is passed from step to step.
-See <a href="" class="MCXref xref">Transformed file as the input to the next step</a> for more information.
+See [Transformed file as the input to the next step]() for more information.

 > **Note:**
 >